 Back in the day, a watch on your wrist was just a watch: keeping watch on the passage of time.

-This reasonably priced digital hiking watch gives you lots of data to factor into your hiking pace:
+A digital hiking watch gives you lots of data to factor into your hiking pace and plans:

-To kick things up a few notches, this hiking GPS multifunction watch does even more for you on the trail:
+To kick things up a few notches, a hiking GPS multifunction watch does even more for you on the trail:

 So to sum it up (get it? summit up?):